FluBBaOfWard/WSCpuTest/README.md

 ### AND, OR, XOR & TEST
 AuxCarry, Carry & Overflow are always cleared.
 Parity, Sign & Zero are set according to result.

+### NOT
+No flags are changed, all bits of result are inverted.

+### ADD
+AuxCarry, Carry, Overflow, Parity, Sign & Zero are all set according to result.

+### SUB
+AuxCarry, Carry, Overflow, Parity, Sign & Zero are all set according to result.

+### CMP
+AuxCarry, Carry, Overflow, Parity, Sign & Zero are all set according to result.
+Same as SUB except there is no result.

+### ADC/ADDC

+### SBB/SUBC

+### NEG
+AuxCarry, Carry, Overflow, Parity, Sign & Zero are all set according to result.
+It's the same as doing a SUB with the destination set to 0.

 ### ROL
 AuxCarry, Parity, Sign & Zero are not changed.